 Media coverage of Love Canal and several rivers on fire heightened public awareness of the consequences of improperly disposed hazardous wastes.
 These events were also the stimulus for many Environmental Protection Agency (EPA) regulations, including the Resource Conservation Recovery Act (RCRA) and the Clean Water Act.

 To help prevent further contamination to land resources, RCRA established Land Disposal Restrictions that prohibit generators from disposing of untreated hazardous wastes on land.
 (The Clean Water Act prohibits their disposal into water.)
-It is important for generators to be aware of land disposal restrictions when they choose to Hazardous waste generators need to consider recycling and disposal options for each hazardous waste stream that they generate.
-When a generator chooses land disposeal for a hazardous wastes because, they may need to treat the waste before disposal to ensure that if the waste eventually leaches from a land disposal unit, environmental impact will be minimized.
+It is important for generators to be aware of applicable land disposal restrictions because, they may need to treat the waste before disposal to ensure that if the waste eventually leaches from a land disposal unit, environmental impact will be minimized.

 When a waste cannot be recycled, reclaimed or repurposed, generators often have several different types of disposal options available including incineration, fuels blending and land disposal.
 There are several different types of land disposal, including: